 The IVC plant at Ashgrove Farm, Ardley accepts mixed food and garden waste collected in Cherwell.

 Anaerobic Digestion (AD)

 Separately collected food waste is processed in a series of large sealed vats, or 'digestors', where it is heated and stirred for 72 days.
 This process releases methane and converts the food waste to a valuable fertiliser, which is pasteurised and stored on-site for up to six months and then sold to the farming industry.

 The methane gas produced by the process is piped to an on-site engine to generate electricity which is fed into the National Grid.

 The AD plant at Cassington accepts food waste from West Oxfordshire and Oxford.
 The AD plant at Wallingford accepts food waste from South Oxfordshire and Vale of White Horse.
 The electricity generated from each plant is enough to power almost 5,000 homes – equivalent to a town the size of Kidlington

 Watch our film to find out how your food waste is recycled

 Separately collected food waste from the kerbside is brought to an Anaerobic Digestion facility for recycling.
 The first stop is the weighbridge, where the vehicle full of food waste is weighed so we know how much food is being recycled.

-Before digestion this needs to be pasteurised, to kill off any bad bacteria.
-This is like cooking the soup.
-It is held in giant vats where it is heated to 70oc for one hour.
+Before digestion, this needs to be pasteurised, to kill off any bad bacteria.
+This is like cooking soup.
+It is held in giant vats where it is heated to 70 degrees C for one hour.
 They are heated by using recycled heat from the gas engines.
 The pasteurised soup is then fed to one of the digestion tanks.
 There are five tanks on site.
 Each tank is like a giant stomach, where good bacteria eat the food, converting it into biogas, or methane, and a fertiliser called digestate.

 The food waste is pumped through the five tanks, and this takes around 100 days.